 Welcome to Daily Bird Pottery!

 We believe everyday ware should be beautiful and practical.
 We intend for you to enjoy each piece as you use it … touch it … look at it.
-We draw inspiration from the many natural elements that are part of our daily lives to design and craft pottery cookware, serving ware, tableware, and sculptures.
-We throw and sculpt everything here in our studio, using no molds.
+We draw inspiration from the many natural elements that are part of our daily lives to design and craft pottery drinking vessels and cookware.
+We throw everything here in our studio, using no molds.
 Our small crew takes the time to imbue each piece with artistic intention, making each piece truly unique.

 Please enjoy your visit to our virtual studio, and contact us with any questions or special order requests.
 And if you are in Port Townsend, stop by to see us!
-We also show and sell our wares at regional summer markets and fairs.
+We also show and sell our wares at Port Townsend Farmers Markets on Saturday, April through December, and Ballard Farmers Market in Seattle on Sundays, year round.

 Cradle a bowl in your hands, wrap your fingers around a mug, lift the lid on a butter bell.
 Connect with the tactile earthiness of the rich, red clay, unglazed and natural yet fired to solid impermeability.
-Tip a teapot, feel the balance perfectly shift to pour.
-Let your eyes savor the whimsy of the branch-shaped handle that emerges from the round body and twines around to fit your grip.
 And go ahead, ring the bell … then close your eyes and listen to its clear, pure tone.

 Enjoy the aromas and flavors of your signature casserole, steamed sugar peas fresh from your garden, strawberry-rhubarb pie from a recipe handed down through generations of your family … Daily Bird Pottery cookware heats quickly and evenly for picture-perfect results.
 Serving bowls and plates, tumblers, tankards, and cheese dishes help set the table in stylish simplicity … Daily Bird Pottery tableware lets you keep it casual or dress it up as suits your mood and occasion.